3rd Stakeholder Forum: Evaluation for Impact, May 2021

 PART 3 CLOSING SESSION

-MOI Project Leader Pirjo Hamari from the Finnish Heritage Agency will summarise the workshop discussions together with the workshop moderators.
+MOI Project Leader Pirjo Hamari from the Finnish Heritage Agency summarized the workshop discussions together with the workshop moderators.

 Musei: quale impatto sociale?
 Strategie e strumenti” – Day of discussion for Italian museum professionals on the social impact of museums – took place on Monday 22 February 2021